loscoala/goforth/README.md

 forth> variable xx
 ```

-Now you can set for example the value 15 to vv:
+Now you can set for example the value 15 to xx:

 ```forth
 forth> 15 to xx